Shayetet 15: Operation Lady

-During Operation Lady in Port Said, the two torpedoes accompanying the attack force attacked two Osa type Egyptian vessels that were moving near the port.
-The commander of the force Benjamin Talm received a report from the T-207 torpedo that it was "low on fuel" and ordered the torpedoes not to pursue.
-The Egyptians also didn't attack the torpedoes.
+During Operation Lady in Port Said, the two torpedo boats accompanying the attack force attacked two Osa-type Egyptian vessels that were moving near the port.
+The commander of the force, Benjamin Talm, received a report from the T-207 torpedo boat that it was "low on fuel" and ordered the boat not to attack.
+The Egyptians also didn't attack the torpedo boats.

 USS Liberty incident

 Three vessels of the fleet were involved in the attack on USS Liberty.
 When the torpedo boats arrived, Commander Oren could see that the ship could not be the destroyer that had supposedly shelled Arish or any ship capable of 30 kn speed.
 According to Michael Limor, an Israeli naval reservist serving on one of the torpedo boats, they attempted to contact the ship by heliograph and radio, but received no response.
-Oren consulted an Israeli identification guide to Arab fleets and concluded the ship was the Egyptian supply ship El Quseir, based on observing its deckline, midship bridge and smokestack.
-The captain of boat T-203 reached the same conclusion independently.
+Oren consulted an Israeli identification guide to Arab fleets and concluded the ship was the Egyptian supply ship El Quseir, based on observing its deckline, midship bridge, and smokestack.
+The captain of boat T-203 independently reached the same conclusion.
 The boats moved into battle formation, but did not attack.